Humboldt penguin: Moulting

 Most penguins moult between mid-January and mid-February, however the initiation varies with latitude and favourable conditions such as food abundance.
 Humboldt penguins are confined to land until they finish moulting.
 They become hyperphagic during the pre-moulting period.
 The feathers are lost and replaced within 2 weeks.

 Etymology

 Both the Humboldt penguin and the Humboldt current were named after Alexander von Humboldt.
 It is known in Peru as the pajaro-niño, which translates to "baby-bird", due to their waddling gait and flightless wings held out suggesting the image of an infant toddling on the beach.

 Distribution and habitat

 The Humboldt penguin is a top predator endemic to the west coast of South America.

-The Humboldt penguin's breeding distribution ranges from southern Chile along the dry and arid coastal regions of the Atacama Desert to subtropical Isla Foca in north Peru.
+The Humboldt penguin's breeding distribution ranges from southern Chile along the dry and arid coastal regions of the Atacama Desert former Bolivia to subtropical Isla Foca in north Peru.
 Its range is restricted to the coast and offshore islands affected by the Humboldt current, which provides a continuous supply of nutrients and food, thus supporting huge populations of seabird.
 In Chile, the most important breeding colony is at Isla Chañaral.

+In July 2002, a Humboldt penguin was caught in a fishing net off the coast of Prince of Wales Island in Alaska.
+The penguin was released from the net, and eventually sent back to the water by one of the fishermen.
+This is the first and only record of a penguin in the wild in North America.
+It is unknown whether the penguin was a wild penguin or an escaped pet or zoo animal.